Well, the simple answer to this is; THC will get you high. Dark Sky CBD will not.

 CBD (Cannabidiol) is one of the many active cannabinoids found in the marijuana plant.
 It is the second most abundant cannabinoid behind THC.
 CBD, or Cannabidiol, is non-pcychoactive.
 This means it cannot get you high.

 Our bodies have a system throughout them called the endocannabinoid system.
-Dark Sky CBD works by binding to the cannabinoid receptors found in this system.
-These receptors have been found in almost every cell and tissue type throughout the human body.
-Our research shows that the human body may have evolved with CBD or hemp being a staple part of our diets throughout the course of history.
-Hence the seemingly endless possible positive benefits of taking Dark Sky CBD on a regular basis.
+CBD works by binding to the cannabinoid receptors found in this system.
+These receptors have been found in many cell and tissue types throughout the human body.

 There are a few different ways to isolate and extract CBD from the cannabis plant, but there is a clear winner when it comes to the safest, purest form of extraction.
 That winner is the CO2 extractions method.
 This is the method you should look out for when purchasing CBD isolate products.
 This method leave virtually zero traces of chemical contaminants in the end product.
 Alcohol extraction is another method.
 With this method a liquid such as butane or ethanol is run through raw plant materials to extract the CBD and then evaporated to leave only the CBD.
 This method isn’t as “clean” as CO2 extraction as it can leave trace amounts of the liquid (Butane/ethanol) in the final product.